In This Article

 Let’s take a closer look at the top ETF brokers that provide exposure to cryptocurrencies.
 Read on to make an informed decision.

-XTB is ranked as the overall best option for UK retail clients who want to invest in crypto ETFs in 2025.
+XTB is ranked one of the best options for UK retail clients who want to invest in crypto ETFs in 2026.
 The broker supports the BTCetc Bitcoin Exchange Traded Crypto (BTCF.DE) market, which tracks the world’s largest digital asset via the XETRA German Electronic Exchange.
 The fund is 100% backed by Bitcoin, and investors gain exposure in a secure and regulated environment.

 The platform holds licenses with multiple tier-one bodies, including the Financial Conduct Authority (FCA).
 It’s also a Financial Services Compensation Scheme (FSCS) member, which protects client funds up to the first £85,000.